A Kernel Stein Test for Comparing Latent Variable Models

-That is, if $\EE_{x,x'}[k(x,x')M(x)M(x')]<\infty$ and $\sum_{d=1}^{D}\EE_{x.x'}\left[k(x,x')M(x')\left|\score{p,d}(x')\right|\right]<\infty,$ the difference in the first terms can be bounded by $r(t).$ A similar argument can be applied to the second term.
-The constant $M(x)$ in the bound in \ref{eq:scoremcmcbound} often depends on certain properties of the target $P_{Z}(\dd z|x).$ If those properties hold uniformly over $x$ (i.e., $M(x)$ can be treated as a constant), then the validation of these conditions is straightforward.
+That is, if $\EE_{x,x'}[k(x,x')M(x)M(x')]<\infty$ and $\sum_{d=1}^{D}\EE_{x.x'}\left[k(x,x')M(x')\left|\score{p,d}(x')\right|\right]<\infty,$ the difference in the first terms can be bounded by $r(t).$ A similar argument can be applied to the second and third terms.
+The constant $M(x)$ in the bound in \eqref{eq:scoremcmcbound} often depends on certain properties of the target $P_{Z}(\dd z|x).$ If those properties hold uniformly over $x$ (i.e., $M(x)$ can be treated as a constant), then the validation of these conditions is straightforward.
 A concrete example of such properties is strong log-convexity and having a Lipschitz continuous gradient of the target (assuming the target is given by a density $p(z|x)$) \citep{Dal17,DwivediChenWainwrightEtAl2019Log,Bou_Rabee_2020}.
 In this situation, the bias \eqref{eq:ksd-bias} is determined by the rate $r(t)$ at which the score function converges.
 Hence, $t$ has to grow as a function of $n$ such that $t(n)=O\{r^{-1}(n^{-s})\}$ with $s>1/2$ to apply Theorem \ref{thm:mcmcustat}.